Note: My Web pages are best viewed with style sheets enabled.

 Wills and trusts are not the only parts of an estate plan.
 A comprehensive estate plan is a plan for how you want your possessions and assets handled and distributed when you die.
 It also includes what you want to happen to yourself as you approach death and after death.
 Among the documents you need are:

 A cemetery plot for one person can cost more than $5,000; mortuary services cost even more, possibly exceeding $7,000.
 You might have life insurance to cover the cost of your burial; but does your family — your survivors — have sufficient funds to cover those costs while waiting for the check from the insurance company?
 Our daughter pointed out that she and our son (before he started to lose his battle against cancer) together could not pay for a funeral for one of us, with the assumption that one of us would pay for the funeral of the first of us to die.

 After some research, I determined that the cost of buying cemetery plots before we die is less than buying them when one is needed immediately.
-A double-deep plot costs less than a double-wide plot, even when the former is purchased pre-need.
-We recently finished paying for our plots, and we have begun to purchase mortuary services.
+A double-deep plot costs less than a double-wide plot.
+We first paid for our plots, and we recently finished paying for mortuary services.
 When the second of us dies, our daughter will only have to pay an honorarium to the rabbi who performs the funeral service.